-Sofia (capital) has the highest GDP per capita, with a value of more than double the national average and that of the district ranking second in this indicator – Sofia district.
+Sofia (capital) has the highest GDP per capita, with a value of more than double the national average and far above that in the district ranking second in this indicator – Sofia district.
 Its labor market is well developed.
-Sofia is also the undisputed leader in terms of investment activity.
-The share of households with access to broadband internet continues to increase.
+Sofia is also the undisputed leader in investment activity.
+Sofia Central Railway Station is one of the main railway hubs in the country.
 The capital is the district with the highest local taxes in the country.
-It has the highest scores in the municipal administration’s self-assessment on the development of e-government and the provision of one-stop-shop administrative services.
+It is the district with the highest share of own revenues in its total revenues, as well as with the highest coverage of municipal expenditures with local revenues.

 Download reports from preivious years: